OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthoring-authors-property-word.md

 ## Example

-The following code example gets all the co-authors currently editing the document.
+The following code example gets all the co authors currently editing the document.

 ```vb